striblab/2018-top-executives/README.md

 # 2018 Top Executives

 List of MN top executives

+## Data

+Data manually created and aggregated by the Star Tribune.
+Data manged in our Data UI project.
+The following environment variables are needed to pull data from there (can be managed in a `.env` file):

+- `DATA_UI_USERNAME`
+- `DATA_UI_API_KEY`
+- `DATA_UI_LOCATION`: Base URL of Data UI location, without a trailing slash.

 ## Publishing